 Availability and Setup

 Python 2.6.6 is the default version available on the SCC.
-You can also access newer versions of python (and python related packages) using the module system.
+We recommend using the module system to access newer versions of python (and python related packages).

 Running Python Interactively